The Flowers of Romance (album)

-The Flowers of Romance is the third studio album by English post-punk band Public Image Ltd, released on 10 April 1981 by Virgin Records.
+The Flowers of Romance is the third studio album by the English post-punk band Public Image Ltd, released on 10 April 1981 by Virgin Records.
+The album was recorded at The Manor Studio and Townhouse Studios over the course of two months in late 1980.

 The group's first studio album recorded following the departure of bassist Jah Wobble, The Flowers of Romance found PiL delving further into an experimental sound.
 It was recorded mainly by frontman John Lydon and guitarist Keith Levene, both of whom made heavy use of percussion, tape editing, and various effects.

+While the album has maintained a lower critical profile than their previous two albums, the album has still received acclaim and has been cited as an influence by various bands and musicians.

 Recording

 Recording began at The Manor Studio in Shipton-on-Cherwell, Oxfordshire, with two weeks booked in early October 1980.
 Only one album track was recorded towards the end of these sessions ("Hymie's Him").
 The band also recorded joke versions of "Twist and Shout" and "Johnny Remember Me" which remain unreleased.
 Drummer Martin Atkins, who visited the band towards the end of these sessions, possibly recorded the drums to "Home Is Where the Heart Is" during his visit, which would become the B-side of the "Flowers of Romance" single the following year.
 "Home Is Where the Heart Is" was mixed at Townhouse Studios in Shepherd's Bush; during this mixing session, producer Steve Lillywhite was dropped and replaced by Nick Launay for the album sessions.

 The rest of the album was recorded at Townhouse Studios, with two weeks booked in late October and early November.
 Drummer Martin Atkins was hired for the sessions and contributed to the songwriting, but left on 31 October 1980 to play a gig in New York City with his band Brian Brain the following day.
 The songs "Vampire" and "Woodnymphs" were recorded at Townhouse but not released.

 A final session at Townhouse occurred in early December 1980 to remix the proposed single "Flowers of Romance" and record a few overdubs.